E-commerce

 Quick list

-Submitting too early: no budget or timeline, no internal sponsor.
+Submitting too early : no budget or timeline, no internal sponsor.

-Ignoring exclusions: lead already in the Shopify pipeline, or co-selling without an initial introduction.
+Ignoring exclusions : lead already in the Shopify pipeline, or co-selling without an initial introduction.

-Scattering information: emails in a personal inbox instead of a shared folder.
+Spreading the information around : emails in a personal inbox instead of a shared folder.

-After signing: launch, apps, and market value
+After the signature: launch, apps and market value

 Indicators and review: stay honest with the numbers